Writhed hornbill: Description

-EBird describes the bird as "A large bird of lowland forest on Mindanao and neighboring islands.
-Mostly black with a black-tipped white tail, a red casque and bill with ridges on the lower base, and orange bare skin around the eye and chin pouch.
-Male has an orange chest and neck and a white head.
-Female has a black neck and head.
-Similar to Southern rufous hornbill, but has a black-tipped tail.
-Also similar to Mindanao Hornbill, but larger, with a red bill.
-Voice is a loud, nasal "waag!"

 Ecology and behavior

 Diet is mainly fruit but also feeds on insects, small mammals and reptiles.
 Forages in across large areas usually with Southern rufous hornbill.
 Flocks as large as 37 birds have been recorded.

 All hornbills are monogamous and mate for life.They are cavity nesters and rely on large dipterocarp trees for breeding.
 The female seals itself within the tree cavity and the male is in charge of gathering food for its mate and chicks.
 The male stores food in a gular pouch and regurgitates it to feed its mate and chicks.
 Cooperative breeding wherein immature birds from previous seasons help out in feeding the female and chick have not been observed with this species so far.
 Among Philippine hornbills, it has only been recorded with the Rufous hornbill.

 Species specific information on its breeding habits are limited.
 Nest has been recorded in March but fledged young also recorded as early as January.
 Lays 2 eggs in captivity and the entire nesting cycle including incubation and fledging took 92 days.